-Children may need to access the school’s SEND support at some point in their school career, whether for a short or prolonged period of time, and therefore staff or appropriate outside agencies will monitor, review and adapt this for individuals or groups as appropriate (through ISPs and other assessments), until it is felt they are able to succeed without it and no longer need the extra provision.
+Children may need to access the school’s SEND support at some point in their school career, whether for a short or prolonged period of time, and therefore staff and appropriate outside agencies will monitor, review and adapt this for individuals or groups as appropriate (through ISPs and other assessments), until it is felt they are able to succeed without it and no longer need the extra provision.
 This provision may be in the form of individual or small group extra support within lessons, more specific/adapted work, use of relevant resources and on occasions interventions in or outside of the classroom.
-As having access to a broad and balanced differentiated creative curriculum is so important both educationally and socially we try to ensure interventions are out of these designated times, as much as possible and have least disruption for the child.
+As having access to a broad and balanced differentiated creative curriculum is so important, both educationally and socially, we try to ensure interventions are out of these designated times, as much as possible and have least disruption for the child.

 How do we identify the particular special educational needs of a child or young person?